BSC-ES/pyhanami/docs/source/Home.md

 # Home

 Welcome to the Read the Docs page for _pyhanami_.
-This documentation contains detailed information on how to use _pyhanami_, a tool designed to evaluate the replicability and scientific skill of Earth System Models (ESMs).
+This documentation contains detailed information on how to use the _pyhanami_ Python package, a tool designed to evaluate the replicability and scientific skill of Earth System Models (ESMs).

 ## Description